Build a PHP chatbot in 10 minutes#chatbots

 If you see this, then congratulations.
 You did it!
 You have successfully installed the Chatbot PHP Boilerplate and received your first reply.

 If you don't get a reply, then something went wrong =( Check your server's log files to find out more.
 Additionally, you can use the built-in Monolog Logger to debug the applications.

 index.php file you will find this line of code:

-Here the user’s message is being used to get an answer.
-In this case the message is analysed in the
+Here the user's message is being used to get an answer.
+In this case, the message is analyzed in the

 ChatbotAi method getAnswer.
 It is simply returning a static text with the original message.
 Like mentioned below, you can define your own logic to respond to the message.
 It is also common to use PHP's

 preg_match function to look for words inside the message.
-In the example the method return some hello text, if the message contains
+In the example, the method returns some hello text, if the message contains

 Example 2: Foreign Exchange Rates